jkielman/figma-low-vision/README.md

 # figma-low-vision
-Test your UI for Visual Acuity and Field of vision problems
+A figma plugin to test your UI for Visual Acuity and Field of vision problems.